benmarwick/ctv-archaeology/Archaeology.md

 - `r pkg("tidypaleo")` for creating stratigraphic diagrams of proxy data using ggplot2
 -  ` r pkg("siar")`, `r pkg("simmr")` and `r pkg("IsotopeR")` provide methods for working with isotope data
 -  `r pkg("munsell")` and `r pkg("aqp")` provide methods for working with sediment colour
--  `r pkg("nexus")` for exploration and analysis of compositional data in the framework of Aitchison (1986), for chemical fingerprinting and source tracking of ancient materials.
 - `r github("Andros-Spica/cerUB")` for multivariate statistic protocols for integrating archaeometric data (geochemical, mineralogical, petrographic)

 ### Landscape analysis